elliotec/greenery/file.txt

-You will be run over by a bus.
+You will contract a rare disease.